The First R: Realize

 - A team member asks you why another team member was recognized instead of them.
 If you can’t answer that question with clear expectations and verifiable data, it’s demoralizing for the folks who don’t win or get recognized.

 - You essentially pick a name out of a hat and destroy the credibility of any recognition program.
 If the recognition holds no merit, it can’t be used to create positive reinforcement.

-- You may choose to let your employees vote on winners.
-Two words: popularity contest.
-This is another common pitfall that kills the validity of your primary form of recognition.
+- You may choose to let your employees vote for winners, another common pitfall that can kill the validity of your primary recognition program (the “popularity contest conundrum” being the most popular of several bad possibilities).
 You certainly want to encourage peers to recognize each other.
-Just make sure it’s in an appropriate arena.
+Just make sure it’s in an appropriate arena & well-executed.
 (P.S.
-There’s a Spot-On kit for peer-to-peer recognition!)
+Most MyEmployees recognition programs include a Spot-On kit for peer-to-peer recognition!)